daveswartz/mateinone/README.md

 * Computer Player
 * Documentation

-Design Principles ♗
+Design Principles ♘
 -------------------

-The code aims to be approachable rather than perform well.
+The code aims to be approachable and is not expected to perform particularly well.
 That trade-off may shift with time.